Navigation

 Audio By Carbonatix

-Things are getting ugly in Lakeside, a tiny town that got its inspiration — and an amusement park — from the City Beautiful Movement more than a century ago.
+Things got ugly this past summer in Lakeside, a tiny town that got its inspiration — and an amusement park — from the City Beautiful movement more than a century ago.

-The police chief of Lakeside as well as its town clerk were both fired this week.
-Police Chief Robert Gordanier, who'd also served as the tiny town's mayor until this spring, and Town Clerk Brenda Hamilton, who happens to be Gordanier's daughter, had been indicted by a grand jury last month on ten counts, including embezzlement of public property, theft and official misconduct.
+The police chief of Lakeside as well as its town clerk were both fired in July.
+Police Chief Robert Gordanier, who'd also served as the tiny town's mayor until last spring, and Town Clerk Brenda Hamilton, who happens to be Gordanier's daughter, had been indicted by a grand jury on ten counts, including embezzlement of public property, theft and official misconduct.

 According to the indictment, over the past few years the Town of Lakeside purchased multiple police vehicles for less than fair-market prices because they were intended for use by the Lakeside Police Department; instead, in a car-flipping scheme approved by her father, Hamilton sold them for far more than the town had paid and kept the cash.

-Hamilton will be in Jefferson County Court today, August 2, to be advised of her charges, which also include impersonating an officer.
+Hamilton's charges also included impersonating an officer.
 She was allegedly driving a police vehicle (the town apparently kept some) when she attempted to stop a suspected car robbery; when she failed to do so, she also failed to notify actual officers of the crime.

 The scandal is an ugly twist for a town whose founders took a cue from the Chicago World's Fair in 1893.